 1 Overall description

 SA3 thanks GSMA for their LS on 5G Core Network Attacks.
-SA3 has analysed the attacks and would like to provide the following responses for the related Findings:
+SA3 has analysed the attacks and would like to provide the following responses for the related findings.

 Related to Finding 1: Confused Producer Attack

 There are two types of access token requests specified for accessing services of NF Service Producers in clause 13.4 of TS33.501, i.e. one is “NF-type specific” (in terms of Service Producers) as described in (1a) while the other is “NF-instance specific” as in (1b) in clause 13.4.1.1.
 In the case of “NF-type specific” token requests, the NRF grants tokens without specifying instances of an NF Service Producer only if all instances of the requested NF type are authorized.
 In the “Confused Producer Attack” setup, the NRF will not grant C1 an access token without specifying instances since P2 is not authorized to serve C1.

-Likewise, if a list of S-NSSAI is not included in the token claims, it implies all instances of NF Service Producers are authorized.
+It is our understanding that if a list of S-NSSAI is not included in the token claims, it implies all instances of NF Service Producers are authorized.
 In the case that NF Service Producers are slice-specific as in the “Confused Producer Attack” setup, the list of authorized slices (S-NSSAI) will be included in the claims.

-Some clarification text and a NOTE is added in clause 13.4.1.2 of TS 33.501 as shown in S3-240895.
+To address this finding, some clarification text is added to TS 33.501 (see S3-240895).

 Related to Finding 2: Token Reuse Attack

 The access token specified in clause 13.4 is a short-lived token where an expiration time is included to impose time limits on the access token in use.
-The expiration time is not specified but set based on the operator’s policy to allow flexibility and cost effectiveness, taking into consideration different threat situations and network complexities etc. In the current releases, token revocation is not supported.
+The expiration time is not specified but set based on the operator’s policy to allow flexibility and cost effectiveness, taking into consideration different threat situations and network complexities.

-A NOTE is added in clause 13.4.1.2 of TS 33.501 for clarification as shown in S3-24xxxx.
+To address this finding, a clarifying note is added in TS 33.501 (see S3-241948).

 Related to Finding 4: NFDiscovery Bypass Attack

 The NF profile is stored at the NRF after registration.
-The NRF needs to verify all parameters including “requesterSnssais” in the request message against the stored NF profile of the NF service consumer.
-Nevertheless, some clarification text is added in the clause 13.3.1.3 of TS 33.501 to avoid misunderstanding, as shown in S3-24xxxx.
+The NRF needs to verify all parameters including “requesterSnssais” in the request message against the NRF-stored NF profile of the NF service consumer.
+Regarding NRF behaviour of handling the authorization check during the NF discovery, details are already specified in the stage 3 specification TS 29.510, e.g. clauses 6.1.6.2.2, 6.2.3.2.3.1, and Annex C.

+To address this finding some clarification text is added that should avoid confusion (see S3-242451).

 2 Actions